nextgis/docs_ngweb/source/layers.rst

 Creation process
 ^^^^^^^^^^^^^^^^

 To add a raster layer navigate to a group where you want to create it.
-In actions pane "Create resource" click "Raster layer" (see :numref:`ngweb_admin_layers_create_raster_layer`).
+In the actions pane "Create resource" click "Raster layer" (see :numref:`ngweb_admin_layers_create_raster_layer`).

 .. figure:: _static/admin_layers_create_raster_layer_eng.png
    :name: ngweb_admin_layers_create_raster_layer